Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3250 Gold
 - Shortbow

-**Wind Up**: Whenever you make an attack with recurve bow, you gain a charge of _Swift String_, up to a maximum of 10 stacks.
+**Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain ten stacks of _energized_, up to a maximum of 100.

-**Swift String**: Whenever you take the attack action using _Recurve Bow_ you can spend five charges of _Swift String_ to make an extra attack as a part of that action.
+**Swift String**: Whenever you take the attack and have 100 stacks of energized, you can make an additional attack as a part of the attack action.

 _You gain +2 to initiative checks_